blastomussa/crayon-python-sdk/Examples/ADO-Pipeline/README.md

 2. Create a new pipeline
 3. Choose Azure Repo git
 4. Choose the repository
-5. Choose Existing Azure Pipline YAML file
+5. Choose Existing Azure Pipeline YAML file
-6. Specify the azure_pipelines.yml file in the root directory of the respository.
+6. Specify the azure_pipelines.yml file in the root directory of the repository.
 7. Save credentials to the ADO Pipeline Variables
     1. In the top right corner click the Variables button.
     2. Add the following variables.
 Save the values marked as **SECRET** as secret variables.